21st February 2017

 Tax avoidance vs tax evasion

-As an accountant, the adage “If it’s too good to be true, it probably isn’t” immediately springs to mind when our clients ask about a scheme a friend or colleague has mentioned to them.
-In these situations, it’s important to understand that tax avoidance and tax evasion are two very separate things.
+As an accountant, the adage “If it’s too good to be true, it probably isn’t” immediately springs to mind when our clients ask about a scheme a friend or colleague has mentioned.
+In these situations, it’s essential to understand that tax avoidance and tax evasion are two very separate things.

-HMRC introduced the General Anti-Abuse Rules in July 2013 to counteract ‘tax advantages arising from tax arrangements that are abusive’.
+HMRC introduced the General Anti-Abuse Rules in July 2013 to counteract ‘tax advantages arising from abusive tax arrangements’.
 Many schemes exist purely to obtain a tax advantage.
 The Finance Act 2016 expanded on measures by creating the GAAR Advisory Panel to assess schemes and issue binding notices that can be applied to all taxpayers with equivalent arrangements.
 They can issue a 60% penalty base on the tax lost, name and shame serial tax avoiders and introduce sanctions to limit tax reliefs available.

 How to identify tax avoidance schemes